 What is the self-employment tax?

-Am I required to pay the self-employment tax?
+Am I required to pay self-employment tax for my side gig?

 Will having two jobs increase or decrease my refund?